 Farsene un baffo | To make a moustache of it

-In Italy, if you "make a moustache of something", you don’t really care about or pay attention to it.
-Basically, you think it’s just as unimportant as a moustache.
+In Italy, if you "make a moustache of something", it means you're not really bothered about it; you treated it as if it were as insignificant as a moustache.
 Of course, the saying might not work for certain Italian men who devote quite a lot of time to grooming their facial hair.

 Photo: Ed Clayton/Flickr